WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/34_Nahum/Nah_3.md

 Your shepherds are asleep, O king of Assyria; your nobles slumber.
 Your people are scattered on the mountains with none to gather them.

 ###### 19
 There is no easing your hurt; your wound is grievous.
 All who hear the news about you clap their hands over you.
-For upon whom has not come your unceasing evil? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For upon whom has not come your unceasing evil?

 ***